ottogroup/penelope/Readme.md

 * `SinkGCPProjectProvider` - containing the method *GetSinkGCPProjectID*, which provides for a given GCP project id a specific cloud storage backup sink.
 * `TargetPrincipalForProjectProvider` - contains the method *GetTargetPrincipalForProject*, which provides a target service account to be impersonated for a given project.
 * `PrincipalProvider` - contains the method *GetPrincipalForEmail*, which provides the users principal (containing the user and role bindings) for a given email address.

-### Requirements

-* Go >= 1.14
-* PostgreSQL >= 9.6
-* Google Service Account

-Because Penelope uses the Google Cloud SDK, you first have to set up your local environment to access GCP.
-You need to create a Google service account to authenticate Penelope.
-See [Creating and managing service accounts](https://cloud.google.com/iam/docs/creating-managing-service-accounts) documentation for more details.

 ### Database migrations